netgen-layouts/layouts-contentful/INSTALL.md

 Optional: Implement custom sluggers
 -----------------------------------

-This bundle offer the possiblity to implement custom sluggers to generate url for full content based  pages.
-Out of the box there are 2 sluggers immplemented:
+This bundle offer the possibility to implement custom sluggers to generate URLs for full content based pages.
+Out of the box there are 2 sluggers implemented:

-* simple slugger - takes the name of the contentful entry and makes the slug.
+* `simple` slugger - takes the name of the Contentful entry and makes the slug.
 This one is used by default
-* with_space_name slugger - adds the space name before the entry name so the url will hav this format: /[space_name_slug]/[entry_name_slug]
+* `with_space` slugger - adds the space name before the entry name so the URL will have the format `/[space_name_slug]/[entry_name_slug]`

-To implement custom slugger you need to extend the base Slugger class and implement the EntrySluggerInterface:
+To implement a custom slugger you need to extend the base `Slugger` class and implement the `EntrySluggerInterface`:

 ```
 final class MySlugger extends Slugger implements EntrySluggerInterface